Tense–aspect–mood: Portuguese

 Portuguese has synthetic forms for the indicative, imperative, conditional, and subjunctive moods.
-The conditional mood form can also express past probability: Seria ele que falava "It_would_be he that was_speaking".
+The conditional mood form can also express past probability:

 The subjunctive form seldom appears outside dependent clauses.
 In the indicative, there are five one-word forms conjugated for person and number: one for the present tense (which can indicate progressive or non-progressive aspect); one for the perfective aspect of the past; one for the imperfective aspect of the past; a form for the pluperfect aspect that is only used in formal writing; and a future tense form that, as in Italian, can also indicate present tense combined with probabilistic modality.